 If your dog has an anal gland issue, dog food is a leading culprit to consider.
 Is your dog’s diet high in fiber?
 Is it high-quality, and made with highly digestible ingredients?
 If not, it’s best to ask your vet for a recommendation.
 Ready to find out more?
 Read on!

-10 Best Food For Dogs With Anal Gland Issues
+11 Best Dog Foods for Dogs With Anal Gland Issues

 The best dog food for anal gland problems should have three main traits: high digestibility, full of fiber, and made with limited ingredients.
 Providing your dog with a digestible diet with plenty of fiber helps to prevent anal gland issues by promoting regular bowel movements and healthy stool.
 Firm, bulky stools are key for emptying the anal glands naturally.